How to Finance

-- Build a portfolio showcasing your skill set to fund your study abroad
+Build a portfolio showcasing your skill set to fund your study abroad

-- To fund your study abroad create a blog focusing on the industry of your interest & keep sharing updates, reviews and articles about that particular sector
+- To fund your study abroad create a blog focusing on the industry of your interest & keep sharing updates, reviews and articles about that particular sector.

-Use sites like Quora to answer questions about your relevant industry.
+Using sites like Quora to answer questions about your relevant industry can also help.

 Make sure to have profiles on all professional networking sites like Linkedin, if you wish to fund your study abroad.

-The most obvious benefit is that you can earn supplementary money while studying and save your own expenses of travel.
+The most obvious benefit is that you can earn and save extra money while studying.

 Becoming Market Ready

-Since you will gain strong expertise in a set of the most in-demand job skills, you will be completely market-ready by the time you complete your degree.
+Since you will gain strong expertise in a set of the most in-demand job skills, you will be utterly market-ready by the time you complete your degree.